 SSL stands for Secure Socket Layer, which allows secure connections from a web server to your browser.
 Without getting too geeky, basically it creates a digital encrypted key unique to a website.

 In the case of schools, it will ensure that anyone who visits your school or district website – parents, staff, students, the school community at large – is operating on a secure site.
 This is especially important when it comes to transactions, privacy and just general online security.
-Credit card information, logins and passwords, and any and all sensitive data are protected with over SSL.
+Credit card information, logins and passwords, and any and all sensitive data are protected over SSL.

 Any site encrypted via SSL has an ‘s’ after the ‘http’ (https://…) at the start of its URL.
 Also, a padlock icon will appear, and, depending on the browser being used, some color differentiation is made between secured and unsecured sites.